TakingItCasual/easymc/docs/getting_started.rst

 This functionality is still available for instances with persistent IP addresses.

-You could modify your Minecraft client shortcut to automatically run the :bash:`start` command, to eliminate the need to manually start servers and update IPs in your server list.
+You could modify your Minecraft client shortcut to automatically run the :bash:`start` command, to eliminate the need to manually use the script to start servers and update IPs in your server list.

 Creating The Server
 ~~~~~~~~~~~~~~~~~~~